Man sets himself on fire near court where Trump's criminal trial is underway

 Emergency crews rushed away a person on a stretcher after a fire was extinguished outside the courthouse where jury selection for former President Donald Trump's trial is taking place.
 Witnesses say they saw a man pour liquid over his head and set himself on fire.

-Multiple people witnessed the incident, including a guest being interviewed by CNN.
+Multiple people, including a guest being interviewed by CNN, witnessed the incident at Collect Pond Park.

+One witness described pamphlets that the person threw, apparently while making allegations about New York University.

+"I heard this clattering, and it was those papers that he had flung up in the air," the witness said.

 It wasn't clear whether the act was related to the former president's trial, where jury selection is being finalized.